 Cost of Living Adjustment - The Plan provides for a 2% annual cost-of-living adjustment (COLA) commencing five years after retirement from the City or entry into the DROP Plan.
-This becomes available effective December 1, 2011 for all members who retire or enter into the DROP on or after December 1, 2006; eligible members also includes all retirees electing early retirement and all disability retirees who enter pay status on or after December 1, 2006.
+This became available effective December 1, 2011, for all members who retired or entered into the DROP on or after December 1, 2006; eligible members also include all retirees electing early retirement and all disability retirees who enter pay status on or after December 1, 2006.